What are CFO services?

 - M&A transaction support

-- Reviewing and negotiating business contracts
+- Reviewing and negotiating business contracts.

-When do you Require a Fractional CFO?
+When do you need a part-time CFO?

 Companies that reach an inflection point in their growth usually do so for one of the following reasons:

-- increasing number of transactions, such as more customers, more employees, more vendors n increasing complexity in the business that requires more experienced leadership and better
+- Increasing number of transactions, such as more customers, more employees, more vendors n increasing complexity in the business that requires more experienced leadership and better

-- planning to develop policies and procedures
+- Planning to develop policies and procedures

-- an inexperienced controller or other finance staff member who may simply need a mentor
+- An inexperienced controller or other finance staff member who may simply need a mentor

-- the company has raised or intends to raise significant ($1 million or more) funds from outside investors
+- The company has raised or intends to raise significant ($1 million or more) funds from outside investors

-- a merger or acquisition of a line of business that requires acquisition accounting and reconciliation between multiple systems.
+- A merger or acquisition of a line of business that requires acquisition accounting and reconciliation between multiple systems.